omry/omegaconf/docs/source/usage.rst

    conf = OmegaConf.merge(server_cfg, plugin1_cfg, site1_cfg, site2_cfg)

-The following example creates two configs from files, and one from the cli. it then combines them into a single object.
+The following example creates two configs from files, and one from the cli.
+It then combines them into a single object.
-Note how the port changes to 82, and how the users list is combined.
+Note how the port changes to 82, and how the users lists are combined.

 **example2.yaml** file: